gpolyn/angular-ui-fha-multifamily/README.md

-Years ago I produced a (quirky) Javascript demo for my commercial real estate analysis API, [sizemymultifamilyloan.com/api/fha_sec223f_demo](www.sizemymultifamilyloan.com/api/fha_sec223f_demo).
+Years ago I produced a (quirky) Javascript demo for my commercial real estate analysis API, [sizemymultifamilyloan.com/api/fha_sec223f_demo](http://www.sizemymultifamilyloan.com/api/fha_sec223f_demo).

 I've now completed my first pass at an [Angular 2](https://angular.io/) replica of the original demo, which lives here: [gpolyn.github.io/angular-fha](https://gpolyn.github.io/angular-fha).

-The new replica is not responsive to non-desktop form factors, nor is it yet integrated with the API service; for more information on planned next replica releases, please visit [gpolyn.github.io/front-end-developer](gpolyn.github.io/front-end-developer).
+The new replica is not responsive to non-desktop form factors, nor is it yet integrated with the API service; for more information on planned replica releases, please visit [gpolyn.github.io/front-end-developer](https://gpolyn.github.io/front-end-developer).

 # Notes on coding the Angular 2 replica